COP4655-MobileApps-Fall2023/cop4655-mobile-apps-unit5-vulpescorvums/brainstorming2_CodeSculptors.md

 **Why**: To have individuals able to shop and know they are getting the best deals that are near them.

 **Challenges:** Staying up-to-date with sales/ promotions that grocercy stores may have weekly.
 Knowing if the grocery stores have the item the customer wants in stock.
 Assuming the customer doesn't have certain perks or coupons towards a particular grocery store.

+**App idea 5:** *NoteJotter*
+**What:** Note-taking app with ease using an intuitive, organized UI (User Interface).
+Helps with organization of tasks needing to get done.
+Supports strikethrough for text to raise morale of user and measure productivity of tasks that have been resolved for a given timeframe/note.
+Combines the functionalities of a calendar with alerts and other features to help user complete their tasks in an orderly fashion.

+**Who:** Aimed at users who want a simple, and intuitive app which runs with responsiveness, and gives advanced/extra features without overcomplicating the process, for making notes quickly and effectively, including tasks needing to be completed with their respective times and dates.
+App is also aimed at targeting users looking for a combined notes and calendar app.

+**Why**: To help individuals to keep track of life's various obligations, chores, and other tasks with all of their respective details, which realistically cannot be kept track of with just the human mind.
+Also for individuals to increase their productivity and achieve their goals, whether it's short-term, long-term, or both.

+**Challenges:** Potential challenges include finding an API, making sure the app has original features the make it differ an that the news provided is actually important.
+Developing a friendly UI that is responsive and organized to capture a good first impression to keep users engaged in using it, and to enhance its popularity.